• Skip to primary navigation

 • Freezer:

-Want to stretch the magic up to a year?
+Want to stretch the deliciousness up to a year?
 Pour it into freezer-safe containers.
 Perfect for surprise summer vibes mid-winter.

 • Pantry:

-If you did go the extra mile with sterilizing (you overachiever, you!), your syrup is shelf-stable for up to a year in a cool, dark, dry spot.
+If you did go the extra mile with sterilizing (yay, good job!), your syrup is shelf-stable for up to a year in a cool, dark, dry spot.
+There's a quick tip on sterilizing bottles in the recipe card below.

 🍽 Recipe